Thailand Food Guide – How to Eat and Order Like a Local Thai

 If you see a bunch of hanging chickens, real or fake, you’re in the presence of one of the most recognizable hawker stands in Thailand, the classic Khao Mun Gai (ข้าวมันไก่) chicken and rice shop!

 The rice is cooked with the stock the chicken was poached in.
-There’s a lot of flavorful chicken fat in the rice as a result.
+The result is a flavorful rice infused with the flavors of chicken fat, garlic, ginger, and scallion.

-It’s basic and simple.
-But when prepared just right the flavors are so satisfying.
+It is basic and simple.
+But when prepared just right the flavors are satisfying.

 You will see these shops from the street corners to food courts inside fancy malls.
-You can’t avoid one if you tried in Thailand.
+You can’t avoid one if you try in Thailand.

-That’s just how famous Thai style khao man gai really is.
+That’s just how famous Thai style Khao Man Gai is in Thailand.

 Khao Mun Gai Hawker Stand